techidaily/site-some-techniques/source/_posts/new-imovie-music-mosaic-creating-audio-visual-harmony.md

 ## Part 6 iMovie Alternative - Filmora, Easier To Use

-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is a powerful and easy-to-use video editing software.
+[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is a powerful and easy-to-use video editing software.
 You can use Filmora to edit your audio tracks.
 It offers you greater control and flexibility with what you can do to the tracks.

 #### Wondershare Filmora